Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 In the event of insufficient funds to pay one or more Transaction Items from your Available Now balance, in our sole discretion we may return ('Returned Items') or pay ('Overdraft') one or more Transaction Items.

 We will not allow you to overdraw your account in certain circumstances.
-These may include certain activities, such as branch withdrawals, ATM transactions, and transactions using your Citibank® Debit Card.
+These may include certain activities, such as branch withdrawals, ATM transactions, and transactions using your CitibankÂ® Debit Card.
 In addition, accounts in the Access Account Package are designed so that Transaction Items that cause an overdraft will not be authorized.
 Please review 'Access Account Package' in the Marketplace Addendum for additional information.
 For certain other account activities, such as a check transaction or ACH payment, in our discretion, we may allow or deny a transaction that would cause an account to be overdrawn.

 ## Insufficient Funds to pay a Transaction item